Banner Health

 Genetic (inherited) retinoblastoma

 Genetic retinoblastoma occurs when a child is born with a mutation in the RB1 gene.
 The mutation affects all body cells, not just the eye.
 This type of retinoblastoma can affect one or both eyes.
-Children with this type have a higher risk of developing other cancers later in life.
+Children with inherited retinoblastoma also face a higher lifetime risk of developing other cancers.

 Young children may not be able to tell when something is wrong.
-Here are some signs to watch for:
+Here are some common signs of retinoblastoma to watch for:

 • White eye reflex (leukocoria): The most common early sign of retinoblastoma is a white or off-white glowing spot in the eye called leukocoria.
 This can be seen when light shines into the eye, like from a flash photo.
 It may look like the eye is glowing.
 Leukocoria happens when the tumor blocks the normal reflection of light from the eye’s retina.